chetan-tutika/Similar-Users-in-Netflix-Database/README.md

 # Similar-Users-in-Netflix-Database
 ## About the Project:
-To find the similar pair of users to in a netfilx dataset The data set is named Netflix_data.txt which contains the movie id and ratings each user gave to the particular movie<br />
+To find the similar pair of users to in a netfilx dataset<br />
+The data set is named Netflix_data.txt which contains the movie id and ratings each user gave to the particular movie<br />
 For computational feasibilty we discard the users who have rated movies less that 3 and users who have rated more than 20 movies<br />
 Dataset [Netflix User Rating](https://mega.nz/#!MgIUnQbB!sbxTe2jZkO5TrhIEE23zb-n0qEHitaeN-X2IDU1rU08)